 Special diets required for ethical, religious or cultural reasons should be requested in writing to the Head Teacher, who will liaise with the school catering service.

 If a child brings their own packed lunch they are seated with the other diners in the lunch hall.

-Parents should be assured that if their child loses or forgets lunch money, then he/she will choose his/her lunch as normal and, on the first occasion only, a note of the amount spent sent home.
-The money should be brought the next day.
+Parents should be assured that if their child loses or forgets lunch money, then he/she will choose his/her lunch as normal and the money should be brought the next day.

 Children of parents receiving Income Support, Universal Credit, Job Seeker’s Allowance (income based) or Employment and Support Allowance (income related) are entitled to a meal without charge.

 Information and application forms for free school meals may be obtained from schools, first stop shops and Municipal Buildings, Coatbridge.

 Parents are entitled to receive a clothing grant if they are in receipt of any of the following benefits: Income Support, Job Seekers Allowance (income based), Employment & Support Allowance (income related), Universal Credit, housing benefit, council tax rebate.

 Only primary school children who receive free school meals are entitled to free milk.
 Milk may however be available for purchase in the school during morning interval and at lunchtime.

 From August 2020, all eligible two year olds and all children ages from 3 to those not yet attending primary school, that attend a North Lanarkshire Council Nursery or a Funded Provider (childminder or voluntary/private nursery), will be entitled to 1140 hours Early Learning and Childcare provision.
 Those children attending for four hours per day, or more, will receive a free meal as part of the Early Learning and Childcare entitlement.